jd20000/House_Prediction/README.md

 - Location 📍
 - Median Income (in Lakhs ₹)

-The application uses a **Machine Learning Model** trained on an open-source housing dataset to provide accurate price predictions.
+The application uses a **Machine Learning Model** trained on an open-source housing dataset (California) to provide accurate price predictions.

 ---